In Exercises 83–88, find equations for the lines that are tangent... | Channels for Pearson+

 Implicit Differentiation

-Implicit differentiation is a technique used to find the derivative of functions that are not explicitly solved for one variable in terms of another.
-In this problem, the equation (y - x)² = 2x + 4 involves both x and y, requiring implicit differentiation to find dy/dx, which is essential for determining the slope of the tangent line at the given point.
+Implicit differentiation is a technique used to find the derivative of a function when it is not explicitly solved for one variable in terms of another.
+In this problem, the equation x^(3/2) + 2y^(3/2) = 17 involves both x and y, requiring implicit differentiation to find dy/dx, which is essential for determining the slope of the tangent line at the given point.

 Recommended video: